dreamland THAILAND

 The birthplace of Thai culture

-If you want to experience an authentic feel for the roots of Thailand, then you should definitely visit Sukhothai and its surroundings, where you can Traditional villages and markets can discover.
+If you want to get an authentic feel for Thailand's roots, then you should definitely visit Sukhothai and the surrounding area, where you can discover traditional villages and markets.

-The best way to explore the park by bike explore.
+The best way to explore the park is by bike.
 You can cycle from ruin to ruin on the small paths and have enough time to soak up the magic of the place.
-If you would like to gain a deeper understanding of the culture of the time, it is worth visiting the Ramkhamhaeng Museumwhere important finds are exhibited.
+If you want to gain a deeper understanding of the culture of the time, it is worth visiting the Ramkhamhaeng Museum, where important finds are on display.

-An unforgettable experience awaits you at the Loy Krathong Festival in November, when the park is transformed into a Sea of lights with floating lanterns and traditional dance performances.
+The Loy Krathong Festival in November is an unforgettable experience, when the park is transformed into a sea of lights with floating lanterns and traditional dance performances.

-From Bangkok there are direct buses from the Mo Chit Bus Terminal to Sukhothai (journey time: approx. 6-7 hours).
+From Bangkok, there are direct buses from the Mo Chit Bus Terminal to Sukhothai (journey time: approx. 6-7 hours).
 The buses run during the day and at night.
-Also from Chiang Mai there are direct buses to Sukhothai (approx. 5-6 hours).
+There are also direct buses from Chiang Mai to Sukhothai (approx. 5-6 hours).

-An inexpensive and scenic alternative is the Travel by train.
-From Bangkok to Phitsanulok and continue by bus or minivan to Sukhothai (approx. 1 hour drive).
+A cheap and scenic alternative is to travel by train.
+From Bangkok to Phitsanulok and onwards by bus or minivan to Sukhothai (approx. 1 hour journey time).

 INFINITE WATER WORLDS

-Whether for experienced divers or those just starting out, Ko Tao offers a Fascinating underwater world with turquoise blue water and colorful coral reefs.
-The island is located east of the city of Chumphon in the Gulf of Thailand and serves as a popular Breeding area for green turtles.
-The famous Dive site Sail Rock is known for its tropical coral reefs, where rare species such as Whale sharks and Rays live.
+Whether for experienced divers or those just starting out, Ko Tao offers a fascinating underwater world with turquoise blue water and colorful coral reefs.
+The island is located east of the town of Chumphon in the Gulf of Thailand and serves as a popular breeding ground for green turtles.
+The famous dive site Sail Rock is known for its tropical coral reefs, which are home to rare species such as whale sharks and rays.
 But the island is also perfect for snorkeling to experience the diversity of the sea, often directly from the beach.

 Besides the focus on diving, Ko Tao is a small, warm and relaxed island that has retained its original charm.
-Small bays like Ao Leuk or Sai Nuan Beach invite you to relax.
-For a little more hustle and bustle, head to Sairee Beachwhere you can chat about island life in the bars and restaurants and enjoy spectacular sunsets.
+Small bays such as Ao Leuk or Sai Nuan Beach invite you to relax.
+For a little more hustle and bustle, head to Sairee Beach, where you can chat about island life in the bars and restaurants and enjoy spectacular sunsets.

-From Bangkok from (Khao San Road or Southern Bus Terminal) there are Direct buses to Chumphon.
+There are direct buses from Bangkok (Khao San Road or Southern Bus Terminal) to Chumphon.
 From there, take the ferry to Ko Tao.
 The journey takes around 10-12 hours in total.

-By train you can travel from Bangkok to Chumphon in 8-9 hours (by day train or night train).
+You can travel by train from Bangkok to Chumphon in 8-9 hours (day train or night train).
 From Chumphon train station there are shuttle buses to the pier and then onwards by ferry to Ko Tao in around 2 hours.

-For bus and train there are always Combined tickets (plus ferry), which is very practical for the journey.
+There are always combined tickets for bus and train (plus ferry), which is very practical for the journey.

 WANT TO EXPERIENCE a special ADVENTURE in THAILAND?